Adarsh-Pixel/ansible/README.md

 * Task     : A Task is nothing but an action that we wish to perform

 # what is a fact?
 In ansible, fact is the property of the node mentioned in the inventory file.
-By default, ansible is going to gather all the facts the all the machines mentioned in the inventory file
+By default, ansible is going to gather all the facts the all the machines mentioned in the inventory file.
+---
+    $ ansible -i inv all  -e ansible_user=centos -e ansible_password=DevOps321 -m setup
+---

 ## V.*IMP